ECCC-MSC/open-data/canada.ca_upcoming/msc-data/climate_obs/readme_climateobs-datamart_en.md

 where :

-* __normals__ : climate normals and averages are used to summarize or describe the average climatic conditions of a particular location with at least 15 years of data between 1981-2010.
+* __normals__ : Climate normals and averages are used to summarize or describe the average climatic conditions of a particular location with at least 15 years of data between 1981-2010.
-* __daily__ : climate daily data from daily climate stations and hourly stations.
+* __daily__ : Climate daily data from daily climate stations and hourly stations.
-* __monthly__ : a cross-country summary of the averages and extremes for the month, including precipitation totals, max-min temperatures, and degree days.
+* __monthly__ : A cross-country summary of the averages and extremes for the month, including precipitation totals, max-min temperatures, and degree days.
 This data is available from stations that produce daily data.
-* __(AB,BC,MB,NB,NL,NS,NT,NU,ON,PE,QC,SK,YT)__ : list of the 13 provinces/territories.
+* __(AB,BC,MB,NB,NL,NS,NT,NU,ON,PE,QC,SK,YT)__ : List of the 13 provinces/territories.

 ## File name nomenclature

-NOTE: ALL HOURS ARE IN UTC.
+NOTE : ALL HOURS ARE IN UTC.

 File names have the form :